Russia Sanctions Need to Go Further, Says Ex-Ukraine Finance Minister

 "The Russians are using a scorched-earth approach, and they're bombing everything to smithereens," said Jaresko, speaking via Zoom from San Juan, Puerto Rico.
 "They're killing civilians indiscriminately."

-The conflict has resulted in more than 1,200 civilian casualties, including 406 people killed, according to the United Nations' human rights organization.
+The conflict has resulted in more than 400 civilian deaths so far, according to the United Nations' human rights organization.
 More than 2 million refugees have crossed the border in an effort to flee the violence.
 Russian troops, meanwhile, have captured a major Ukrainian city in Kherson and have nearly surrounded the capital, Kyiv, in an invasion that started on Feb.
 24.

 And while governments around the world have levied sanctions against Russia, and businesses have cut ties with the country, from Apple ceasing sales of its products there to Visa and Mastercard cutting off their payment networks, Jarseko believes there's more that can be done.